Ronald Gene Simmons: Trial for family murders

-The trial included 18 prosecution witnesses, and the defense didn't present any witnesses in its case.
-However, before Simmons' attack on Bynum, the defense had planned to call a ballistics expert, a police dispatcher, and Vicky Jackson—the Woodline Freight employee Simmons told to call police.
+The trial included 18 prosecution witnesses while the defense presented none.
+However, before Simmons' attack on Bynum, the defense had planned to call a ballistics expert, a police dispatcher, and Vicky Jackson, the Woodline Freight employee Simmons told to call police.
+Defense attorney Irwin said the witnesses' testimony had been placed in the record during a meeting in Judge Patterson's chambers, away from the jury.